Program Policies

 4.9 Candidates must maintain a 3.0 GPA in program core course courses (EDSE 435, 436, 457/458/459, and EDSS 450) with a B or better in EDSS 450.

 5.1 All clinical practice for SSCP courses must be completed in a district in which 色中色 has an approved Affiliation Agreement on file.
-Some districts are only approved for Clinical Practice III: 鈥淪tudent Teaching,鈥 so candidates may not complete Clinical Practice I and II requirements in those districts.鈥疶he districts listed below have approved Affiliation Agreements on file with the university.鈥 Please visit the district鈥檚 website for specific school information.
+Some districts are only approved for Clinical Practice III: 鈥淪tudent Teaching,鈥 so candidates may not complete Clinical Practice I and II requirements in those districts.鈥疶he districts listed on the link below via column Appendix A have approved Affiliation Agreements on file with the university for Clinical Practice I and II.鈥

 View Approved Clinical Practice/Fieldwork Sites